 In June 1670 Charles gave her Nonsuch Palace and made her Baroness Nonsuch.
-The name of the Palace says it all, there was no other palace like it.
-The titles were all that remained when she died at the age of 68 on October 9th, 1709 at Chiswick.
+The name of the Palace and title says it all, there was no other like it.
+The title was all that remained when she died at the age of 68 on October 9th, 1709 at Chiswick.

-Although she always had competition, Charles II really loved women, her downfall started around 1667 when Nell Gwyn came into the spotlight.
+Although she always had competition, since Charles II certainly loved women, her downfall started around 1667 when Nell Gwyn came into the spotlight.

 In 1668 at the age of nineteen Louise de Kérouaille took up a position at the French court as a maid of honour to Henrietta Duchesse d'Orleans, the youngest and most favourite sister of King Charles II of England.
 Henrietta was married to Phillipe, the brother of King Louis XIV of France.
-Having an English sister-in-law came in handy, and in 1670 King Louis asked Henrietta to negotiate the Treaty of Dover with her brother Charles II.
+Having an English sister-in-law came in handy for King Louis.
+In 1670 he asked Henrietta to negotiate the Treaty of Dover with her brother Charles II.
 This meant a trip to England for Henrietta and her entourage, one of them being Louise de Keroualle.

-Louise somehow caught the eye of the English King, and soon after he himself wrote a message to the French king Louis asking him if Louise de Keroualle could come and serve his own Queen Catherine of Braganza.
+Louise somehow caught the eye of the English King.
+Soon after the meeting he himself wrote a message to the French king Louis asking him if Louise de Keroualle could come and serve his own Queen Catherine of Braganza.

 This all worked out well for Louise.
 She was given the titles Duchess of Portsmouth, Countess of Fareham and Baroness Petersfield by King Charles.
 Her rooms at Whitehall were legendary, far more luxurious than those of the Queen.

-Louis XIV was also thankful for her services and upon request of Charles II Louis XIV gave her the Chateau de La Verrerie in France.
-Nowadays you can vistit the chateau, eat at the restaurant or stay in one of the guestrooms!
+Louis XIV was also thankful for her services and upon request of Charles II Louis gave her the Chateau de La Verrerie in France.
+Nowadays you can visit the chateau, eat at the restaurant or stay in one of the guestrooms!

 Leopold II of Belgium loved girls, the younger the better.
-At age 65 he began an affair with the 16 year old prostitute Caroline Lacroix.
-They would stay together for 10 years until the king’s dead in 1909.
+At age 65 he began an affair with the 16-year-old prostitute Caroline Lacroix.
+They would stay together for 10 years until the king’s death in 1909.